 Eventually, Expert Systems simply became too expensive to maintain, when compared to desktop computers.
 Expert Systems were difficult to update, and could not “learn.”
 These were problems desktop computers did not have.
 At about the same time, DARPA (Defense Advanced Research Projects Agency) concluded AI “would not be” the next wave and redirected its funds to projects more likely to provide quick results.
 As a consequence, in the late 1980s, funding for AI research was cut deeply, creating the Second AI Winter.

 Conversation with Computers Becomes a Reality

-In the early 1990s, Artificial Intelligence research shifted its focus to something called an intelligent agent.
+In the early 1990s, artificial intelligence research shifted its focus to something called intelligent agents.
 These intelligent agents can be used for news retrieval services, online shopping, and browsing the web.
 Intelligent agents are also sometimes called agents or bots.
-With the use of Big Data programs, they have gradually evolved into personal digital assistants, or virtual assistants.
+With the use of Big Data programs, they have gradually evolved into digital virtual assistants, and chatbots.

 Machine learning is a subdivision of artificial intelligence and is used to develop NLP.
 Although it has become its own separate industry, performing tasks such as answering phone calls and providing a limited range of appropriate responses, it is still used as a building block for AI.
 Machine learning, and deep learning, have become important aspects of artificial intelligence.